ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

         Plant maintenance advice is clearly provided on the Plants page for many species of house plant.
 Progress bars are also displayed for aesthetics and to improve the user experience representing how much or how little each plant needs sunlight and watering.
             - On the "Plants" page, the user can see information and light/water requirements for any featured plants.

-        - **As a Returning Visitor, I want to find out of there are any new in-store discounts/offers available so that I can use them when I visit the store.**<br>
+        - **As a Returning Visitor, I want to find out if there are any new in-store discounts/offers available so that I can use them when I visit the store.**<br>
             - On any page, the user can sign up for the mailing list by clicking on the "Newsletter" link in the footer.
 They will then be alerted with any special sales or discounts available to them.
 This should work on all browsers

-        - **As a Returning Visitor, I want to I want to be able to contact the company with a personal query, so that I can get specific advice on my plants needs.**<br>
+        - **As a Returning Visitor, I want to be able to contact the company with a personal query, so that I can get specific advice on my plants needs.**<br>
             - On the "Find Us" page, the user can fill out a form to get in touch about a specific plant's maintenance requirements.
             - On the bottom of every page a user can scroll down to the footer and use the "Contact Us" link which will direct the user to the same form.